emiakia/k8sMonitoring/README.md

 ```

 Check Logs
-To troubleshoot or verify that the application is running as expected, check the logs of the deployed pods:
+To check the functionality of the application, issue the command below to verify that it is running as expected.
+You can also check the logs of the deployed pods:
 ```bash
 kubectl logs -f <pod-name> -n demo
 ```
 Replace <pod-name> with the actual pod name.

+You can delete any other pod or deploy a different deployment to verify the functionality.

 ### Explanation:
 - The **Prerequisites** section lists the requirements for running the monitoring setup.